 an indication of whether the 5G access stratum time distribution is enabled encoded in the "asTimeDistInd" attribute if applicable; and

-the Uu Time synchronization error budget encoded in the "uuErrorBudget" if applicable.
+the Uu Time synchronization error budget encoded in the "uuErrorBudget" attribute if applicable.

+If the PCF receives multiple time synchronization error budgets for a given UE, the PCF shall encode the most stringent error budget within the "uuErrorBudget" attribute.